jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 ### 2. Use an audio interface/external microphone, not your internal sound card

-We strongly recommend - although you could start without it - to use an audio interface (a box you plug a microphone/instrument into and connect to your PC e.g. via USB) to enjoy higher quality sound with low latency in Jamulus.
-You can also use an USB microphone.
+We strongly recommend – although you could start without it – to use an audio interface (a box you plug a microphone/instrument into and connect to your PC e.g. via USB) to enjoy higher quality sound with low latency in Jamulus.
+You can also use a USB microphone.
 See [recommended hardware](#recommended-hardware).

 ### 3. Connect to the servers with the lowest ping times